Apollo vs ZoomInfo: B2B Sales Intelligence Compared (2026)

 Key Features

-- Email sequences: Multi-step campaigns with A/B testing, automated follow-ups, and conditional logic
+- Email sequences: Multi-step campaigns with A/B testing, automated follow-ups, and conditional logic — built in, not bolted on

 Pricing

-- Free: 10,000 email credits/mo, basic filters
+- Free: ~10,000 email credits/mo and basic filters

-- Basic: $49/user/mo (unlimited emails, advanced filters)
+- Basic: ~$49/user/mo (unlimited emails, advanced filters)

-- Professional: $79/user/mo (intent data, A/B testing, dialer)
+- Professional: ~$79/user/mo (intent data, A/B testing, dialer)

-- Organization: $119/user/mo (advanced reporting, custom roles)
+- Organization: ~$119/user/mo (advanced reporting, custom roles)

 ZoomInfo Overview